sawhney-medha/MEMTrack/README.md

         │   │   └── ...
         │   ├── src/

-### Running the Code
-The following section describes the training, inference, tracking and evaluation procedures.
-The codebase is built using PYthon, PyTorch and Detectron 2.0.
+*The following sections describes the training, inference, tracking and evaluation procedures.
+The codebase is built using PYthon, PyTorch and Detectron 2.0.*

-#### Training Object Detector Model
+### Training Object Detector Model
 - Run the training script */scripts/train.sh* to start training from the *MEMTRack/* root directory.
 - Update *exp_name*, *data_path* (feature directory) and *output_dir* paths as approriate.
 - The training parameters such as learning rate, epochs, etc. can be updated from the bash script.